 Photo Pete Gavin

 Katie Patterson is a freelance drummer and educator based in London, England, from rural Nova Scotia, Canada.
 Katie has made a name for herself for her reliability, flexibility in her work and commitment to music.
 She prides herself in being well prepared and always brings a positive attitude.
 She has performed at notable venues such as Wembley SSE Arena, Ronnie Scott’s, Queen Elizabeth Hall, The Roundhouse (London), Love Supreme Festival, The Arches (Glasgow), and further afield at National Arts Centre (Canada), DeLaMar Theater (Amsterdam), Molde (Norway) Jazz Festival and Tuscia in Jazz Festival (Italy) where she received ‘Best New Talent’ award.
-Katie currently works with Rafe’s Dilemma, Interchange Dectet, Charlie Pyne Quartet, Soul Street Productions ‘The History of Rock’ show and many others.
+Katie currently works with many bands including Rafe’s Dilemma, Charlie Pyne Quartet, Ilario Ferrari Trio, L'Esprit du Jazz and is MD for Soul Street Productions ‘The History of Rock’ show.
 Katie has a BA(hons)Jazz from Leeds Conservatoire (formerly Leeds College of Music), studying drums under Dave Walsh.

 Awards: Jazz North Futures Scheme with Rafe's Dilemma 2020 Best New Talent Tuscia in Jazz 2014 Jazz Yorkshire Young Musician of the Year Award 2012 Jazz Yorkshire Futures Scheme 2012 John Scheerer Prize for Kit Drums 2011 Sam Hood Rosebowl for Outstanding Performance 2011